Saint-Nneka/ChromeForMobileDraft/ChromeForMobile.md

 ###  4.1. <a name='satellite:Webpageandmultimediacontent'></a>:satellite:Web page and multimedia content
 ![Webpage and multimedia content](https://res.cloudinary.com/dvwkqsotl/image/upload/v1682940220/tech%20assign%201/Webpage_and_multimedia_content_hun5sh.png)

-You can browse web pages and multimedia content using three optiions;
+You can browse web pages and multimedia content using three options:
 1. Type the web address into the (1) `address bar` and click on it, or click `"Go"` on your mobile device.
-1. Press and hold the (2) `microphone icon` on by the right side of your search bar, then speak into it to search with voice.
+1. Press and hold the (2) `microphone icon` on by the right side of your search bar, then speak into it to search with your voice.
 Release your hold once you are done speaking so that chrome can commence your search.
 1. Click on the (3) `image icon` beside the microphone on the search bar to use an image for your search.
-This action will take you to the gallery of your mobile device, from where you can select an image for your search.
+This action will take you to the gallery on your mobile device, from where you can select an image for your search.

-The content which you have searched up can then be viewed by scrolling through the page.
+The content that you have searched for can then be viewed by scrolling through the page.

 ###  4.2. <a name='mag:Scrollingresizingandzoominginandout'></a>:mag:Scrolling, resizing, and zooming in and out